-The patient had complained of micturition, with no difference in symptoms upon postural changes.
+Figure 1: Ultrasound scan revealing the location of the copper-T located in the cavity of the organ anterior to the uterus.
+The patient has complaints of micturition, with no difference in symptoms upon postural changes.
 This has raised suspicions of the migration of the copper-T to the bladder.
 We directed our search for the misplaced copper-T to the urinary bladder.
-A transvaginal scan was performed with a full bladder, and to our surprise, the copper-T was located in the urinary bladder.
+A transvaginal scan was performed with the bladder full, and to our surprise, the Copper-T was located in the urinary bladder.
 Upon detailed examination, the vertical stem of the copper-T was found in the urethra [Figure 2], and a thread-like structure was visualized extending from the urethra [Figure 3].
-The copper-T thread was grasped with artery forceps, and under the guidance of ultrasonography, the copper-T was gently and cautiously extracted to prevent injury to the urethra [Figure 3].
+The copper-t thread was grasped with artery forceps, and under the guidance of ultrasonography, the copper-T was gently and cautiously extracted to prevent injury to the urethra [Figure 3].